Smart meter billing issues with solar panels: what UK homeowners need to know

 So you’ve had your solar panels installed, everything’s working great, your battery is storing the sun’s energy like a champ—and you’re seeing some solid generation stats from your solar app.
 Fantastic!

 Then comes the moment you’ve been waiting for: checking your energy account and seeing a juicy credit figure.
 You think, “Brilliant!
 I’m owed over £100!”
-You contact your supplier expecting a nice little return... and then the smart meter shenanigans begin.
+You contact your UK energy supplier expecting a nice little return... and then the smart meter shenanigans begin.

 Let me share a quick story.